SuperOkazaki/fusee-launcher/README.md

-#Fusée Gelée Launcher for MacOS
+# Fusée Gelée Launcher for MacOS

 This is a simple fork of the ReSwitched team's [fusee-launcher](https://github.com/reswitched/fusee-launcher).

 It contains *no payloads*.
 You must download and place the payloads in the "Payloads" directory.

-#Dependencies:
+# Dependencies:

 	- Python 3
 	- libusb
 	- pyusb
 (All of these can be installed using ihaveamac's guide [here](https://gbatemp.net/threads/tutorial-for-osx-users.501950/page-2#post-7935127).

-#Usage
+# Usage

 1. `cd` to the directory that you want to keep the launcher
 2. Copy the URL of the repository and run `git clone [url]`